 For a small village, there is also a high proportion of single, often educated, people living in Bemus Point.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Bemus Point.

-As is often the case in a small village, Bemus Point doesn't have a public transportation system that people use for their commute.
+Bemus Point is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bemus Point is one of the most well-educated cities in the nation.
 47.80% of adults in Bemus Point have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.